-- OPTIONAL: You can add some vegetables to the recipe to boost the vitamin and mineral content and to add some vibrant color.
-If adding vegetables it’s best to limit to 2 kinds, like cauliflower and carrots, peas and potatoes, etc.
+- OPTIONAL: You can add some vegetables to recipe to boost vitamin and mineral content and to add some vibrant color.
+If adding vegetables, limit to 2 kinds, like cauliflower and carrots, peas and potatoes, etc.

 How to cook easy and healthy Garbanzo Chili or Chana Masala

-Cook garbanzo beans till almost done.
-Cooking Instructions
+Cook garbanzo beans until almost done.
+Cooking Instructions*

-With the stove on medium-low heat, add the oil (to the garbanzo beans), then add cumin seeds and onion, ginger and the garlic, stir, cover and cook for 5-7 minutes.
+With the stove on medium-low heat, add oil to garbanzo beans, then add cumin seeds and onion, ginger, and the garlic.
+Stir, cover, and cook for 5-7 minutes.

-Next, add Coriander Powder, Turmeric, Chili Powder, and add Sea Salt.
+Add Coriander Powder, Turmeric, Chili Powder, and Sea Salt.
 Stir, then add pureed tomatoes.
 Stir and cook covered for about 10 minutes.

-Reduce heat to low and add Dried Mango Powder or Lemon Juice and Garam Masala.
-Stir, cover and cook for another 5 minutes.
+Reduce heat to low and add Dried Mango Powder or Lemon Juice, as well as Garam Masala.
+Stir, cover, and cook for another 5 minutes.

-If adding vegetables, add now stir, cover and cook for another 10 minutes on low heat.
+If adding vegetables, add vegetables.
+Stir, cover, and cook for another 10 minutes on low heat.
 Turn stove off.

-Sprinkle coriander leaves, and let the dish rest 5-10 minutes so the ingredients can “come together”.
+Sprinkle coriander leaves, and let dish sit 5-10 minutes so the ingredients can “come together”.